codeparticle/rdx/README.md

 Custom sagas are fine - you do not need to supply them via `createSagas`.

-In addition, `combineSagas` composes with itself,
+In addition, `combineSagas` composes with itself

 ```ts
 combineSagas(...sagas) === combineSagas(combineSagas(...sagas));